No Vehicle Required

 Live With Someone Who Owns a Car?
 Named Operator Policy

-If you live in the same household as someone who owns a vehicle, a standard non-owner policy won't work.
-Insurers apply the named operator exclusion — meaning non-owner coverage won't apply to vehicles you have regular access to, even if you don't own them.
+Living with someone who has a car?
+A standard non-owner policy won't work for you.
+Insurers apply what's called the named operator exclusion, which means non-owner coverage doesn't extend to vehicles you have regular access to, even if they're not registered to you.

 Named Operator (Excluded Driver) Policy

-A named operator policy (also called an operator-only policy) is the alternative.
-It covers you specifically as a driver but excludes any vehicles registered in the household.
-The household owner's policy remains primary on their own car, and you carry the SR-22 filing through your operator policy.
+A named operator policy, sometimes called an operator-only policy, is the alternative.
+It covers you as a driver while excluding the household vehicle.
+The owner's policy stays primary on their car, and you carry the SR-22 through yours.

-• Designed for drivers in multi-car households who need their own SR-22
+• For drivers in households with at least one vehicle who still need their own SR-22

 • Satisfies the DMV's SR-22 requirement without a vehicle policy